Stockton Dog Bites Lawyer

 - Psychological counseling

-To protect their own profits, insurance companies and at-fault parties will often try to undervalue your claim, which makes it critical to have experienced California personal injury attorneys like the team at Golden Gate Legal handling your case.
+Insurance companies and at-fault parties frequently attempt to undervalue your claim to protect their profits, making it essential to have experienced California personal injury attorneys like those at Golden Gate Legal fighting for the full compensation you deserve.

 Common Dog Bite Injuries

-While this is not a complete list, here are some of the most common types of injuries we handle in personal injury cases:
+While not an exhaustive list, here are the types of injuries we typically handle:

 Puncture Wounds & Lacerations

-A dog’s sharp teeth can cause deep puncture wounds or create jagged tears, known as lacerations, that break through the skin and damage underlying tissue.
-Such injuries frequently lead to significant bleeding, pose a high risk of infection, often require stitches to heal correctly, and can leave permanent scars.
+A dog's sharp teeth can create deep puncture wounds or jagged lacerations that tear through skin and underlying tissue, often causing significant bleeding, carrying a high risk of infection, requiring stitches, and leaving permanent scars.

 Infections & Soft-Tissue Damage